klaudiosinani/signale/readme.md

 Hackable and configurable to the core, signale can be used for logging purposes, status reporting, as well as for handling the output rendering process of other node modules and applications.

-Read this document in: [简体中文](https://github.com/klaudiosinani/signale/blob/master/docs/readme.zh_CN.md).
+Read this document in: [Albanian - Shqip](https://github.com/klaudiosinani/signale/blob/master/docs/readme.AL.md), [简体中文 - Simplified Chinese](https://github.com/klaudiosinani/signale/blob/master/docs/readme.zh_CN.md), [German - Deutsch](https://github.com/klaudiosinani/signale/blob/master/docs/readme.DE.md).

 You can now support the development process through [GitHub Sponsors](https://github.com/sponsors/klaudiosinani).